dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 The question then becomes: how far can we carry out this process?
 Is there an even richer setting in which we can carry out these constructions, something of the form $(\wait, \tensor)?$ The structures we need are:

-- The structure must be symmetric monoidal (which essentially says that there is some operation that behaves like tensoring and satisfies the properties we know and love).
+- The structure must be symmetric monoidal
+  - This essentially says that there is some operation that behaves like tensoring and satisfies the properties we know and love.
 - Limits and colimits should exist
   - So we can form cyclic/periodic-cyclic homology and so on, which as we saw earlier involved taking limits over diagrams involving $BS^1$.
 - $\cdots$, some other technical assumptions
 - A differential-graded category
+  - Need some homotopically rich framework